vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 writer of a philosophical work in the Mālini Vijaya Vārtika ch.
 I, S. 777.

-Thus it is evident that Bhatta Kallața, Bhatta Lollata and Srisankuka were contemporaries and that the first was the oldest and the last the youngest of them.
+Thus it is evident that Bhatta Kallaṭa, Bhatta Lollata and Srisankuka were contemporaries and that the first was the oldest and the last the youngest of them.
 It will, there fore, not be wrong to say that Bhatta Lollata lived in the second and the third quarters of the 9th century A. D.

 (IX) SRIśANKUKA.
 From frequent references to and criticism of Srisankuka's interpretation of the Bharata Sūtra by Abhinava in his commentary (pp. 67, 75, 104) as also from the fact that he points out differences between his original of the Bharata Sūtra and that of Srisankuka, (A. Bh.
 216, 217) it is apparent that the latter also commented upon the Bharata Sūtra.
 That he belonged to Kashmir and was a contem porary of King Ajitāpīda (850) we have already stated in the foregoing pages.

-(X) BHAȚȚA NĀYAKA.
+(X) BHAṭṭA NĀYAKA.
 Did he comment on Bharata's Nātya Sastra ?
 Dr. De answers this question in the following words in his History of Sanskrit Poetics :

 “No doubt, Abhinava in his own commentary on Bharata, as well as numerous other later writers taking their cue from Abhinava, criticise at some length Bhatta Nāyaka's theory of Rasa, along with those of Lollata and Sankuka, and with special reference to Bharata's particular Sūtra on the subject : yet Bhatta Nayaka is nowhere mentioned directly as a commentator on the same text."